 The entire amount of the ESSER I mandatory subgrant (\$1,482,575,509) has been awarded to LEAs in California, though not all funds have been disbursed pursuant to federal cash management requirements (\$769,172,959 remaining).
-The entire ESSER I set-aside has been disbursed as described above in Table C1.
+The definition for awarded in this context means that LEAs have been notified of their entire allocation amount and have been provided a resource code that they may charge funds against in order to receive future disbursements.
+The entire ESSER I set-aside has been disbursed above in Table C1.

 The entire amount of the ESSER II mandatory subgrant (\$6,038,670,479) has been awarded to LEAs in California, though not all funds have been disbursed pursuant to federal cash management requirements (\$5,342,480,847 remaining).
-The entire ESSER II set-aside will be used as described above in Table C1.
-Funds will be awarded to LEAs later this year.

-iii.
+The entire ESSER iii.
 In supporting LEAs as they plan for the safe return to and continuity of in-person instruction and for meeting the academic, social, emotional, and mental health needs of students resulting from the COVID-19 pandemic, the extent to which the SEA is also using other Federal funding sources including but not limited to under the Elementary and Secondary Education Act of 1965 ("ESEA"), IDEA, Workforce Innovation and Opportunity Act ("WIOA"), funding for child nutrition services, and McKinney-Vento Homeless Assistance Act, and the funds to support the needs of students experiencing homelessness provided by section 2001(b)(1) of the ARP Act.3